GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: The GlobalGeoTree dataset

 \subsection{Paired remote sensing data}

-The resulting GlobalGeoTree dataset comprises 6,263,345 samples distributed across 221 countries and regions.
-More details can be checked in Appendix \ref{app:ggt_stats}.
-Table \ref{tab:globalgeotree-features} provides an overview of the features included in each sample, which consist of paired Earth Observation (EO) data and auxiliary environmental variables derived from remote sensing sources.
+Each sample in the GlobalGeoTree dataset is paired with a rich set of multimodal data to enable robust modeling.
+Table~\ref{tab:globalgeotree-features} provides a comprehensive overview of these features, including paired Earth Observation (EO) data and auxiliary environmental variables derived from remote sensing sources.